hpe-dev-incubator/hpe-dev-portal/docs/How-Grant-Access-To-GoogleDocs-Blog-Templates.md

 1- One will have to watch out the hpedev.hackshack mbx on regular basis (once a day).
 Patrick and Frederic are checking the emails at least once a day.

 2- Should a contributor request access to one of the blog post templates in Goggle docs, an email is sent to the hpedev.hackshack mbx.
-Title: "Share request for 'HPE DEV BASIC/TECHNICAL TUTORIAL BLOG ARTICLE TEMPLATE'
+Title: "Share request for 'HPE Developer BASIC/TECHNICAL TUTORIAL BLOG ARTICLE TEMPLATE'

 3- Before being able to grant access to the requested document in Google Docs, connect to Google Docs using hpedev.hackshack@hpe.com login account from your preferred browser.